Glaucoma and Eye Pressure: Q&A

 [Read more about ocular hypertension.]

 A: I am unaware of any known "irregular heart rhythm" side effect of Travatan.
 Bradycardia (a slow heart beat) is a known, yet uncommon side effect.
 But bradycardia is not an irregular heart rhythm.
-Dr. Slonim
+If you have not yet discussed your heart rhythm changes with your doctor, you should do so right away. — Dr. Slonim

 Q: My son, who is 11 years old, is undergoing glaucoma treatments.
 He has had a pressure curve test, an RHT and slit lamp examination.
 All info confirms diagnosis of juvenile hereditary glaucoma, in the early stage.

-A: Many of the anti-glaucoma mediations can have systemic side effects.
-As the drops are absorbed into the eye, some of the medication gets absorbed into the blood stream and can, therefore, affect other parts of the body.
+A: Many of the anti-glaucoma medications can have systemic side effects.
+As the drops are absorbed into the eye, some of the medication gets absorbed into the bloodstream and can, therefore, affect other parts of the body.

 There are a number of good glaucoma medications.
 However, each has its own set of potential systemic side effects.
 The main goal is to keep the eye pressure under control with the minimal amount of medication.

 Some beta blocker type glaucoma medication can cause impotence and/or reduce one's libido.
-If an unwanted systemic side effect does occur, then another medication may need to be substituted.
-Dr. Slonim
+If you are concerned about this potential side effect, consult with your eye doctor about alternative medications. — Dr. Slonim